aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/integrating-manually-with-visual-studio-2005-or-2008-report-designer/_index.md

 ```

-1. Give Aspose.Slides for Reporting Services permissions to execute.
+4. Give Aspose.Slides for Reporting Services permissions to execute.
    1. Open **C:\Program Files\Microsoft Visual Studio <Version>\Common7\IDE\PrivateAssemblies\RSPreviewPolicy.config** (where <Version> is “8” for Visual Studio 2005 or “9.0” for Visual Studio 2008).
-   1. Add the following as the last item in the second to outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission.">)
+   1. Add this line as the last item in the second to outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission.">)

 **<CodeGroup>**